#1 Ranked Children’s Hospital by U.S. News & World Report

 Our program is dedicated to the advancement of technology though collaborative efforts with colleagues and technology companies.
 We are involved in more than 40 collaborative research projects.

-Other research at the Robotic Surgery, Research and Training Program at Boston Children’s Hospital includes:
+Other research at the Robotic Surgery Program at Boston Children’s Hospital includes:

 Training is a key component of our program.
 Since 2005, we have trained over 75 physicians and medical professionals from all over the world on robotic surgery and simulated surgical scenarios.